YorkCodeDojo/LondonUnderground/README.md

 ## Possible solution

-* Parse the `StationsAndLines.txt` file to create a graph of Stations and Links.
+* Parse the `StationsAndLines.txt` file (from https://github.com/YorkCodeDojo/LondonUnderground) to create a graph of Stations and Links.

 * The properties of a `Station` would be